aws-samples/serverless-patterns/cdk-eventbridge-stepfunction-sqs/README.md

 ### Check that the Step Functions workflow started

-In the AWS Console, navigate to the Step Functions service.
+In the AWS Console, navigate to the AWS Step Functions service.
 You should see your new state machine in the list.

 ![View state machines](docs/images/StepFunction-Home.png)